Soft Skills

 3. Collaboration

-While work environments are becoming more remote-friendly in 2024, this doesn’t mean collaborating with your peers is going anywhere.
+While work environments are becoming more remote-friendly, this doesn’t mean collaborating with your peers is going anywhere.

 Recruiters are looking for candidates with strong collaboration skills, as working together virtually can be more challenging.
 Those with the ability to collaborate well are more likely to be able to carry these skills from in-person offices to at-home ones, and vice versa.